When Opening the DB

 bicycle table.
 The migration from version 1 to version 2 add the

-SQLite offers the user_version pragma, to keep track of these version.
+SQLite offers the user_version pragma, to keep track of these versions.
 It is an integer at a fixed offset in the database file.
 It is simpler and more efficient than maintaining a table with versions, in particular because the table has to be found in the database file while the integer is available right away.

 The drawback is that this is not portable between database engines.
 If you only use SQLite though, it is almost always the best option.
 To use it, you can write some code to check the value of the